k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: bracers should not be a suitable target when applying a dwarvish bearded axe towards the player or a monster
 - Fix: crash in relation to tainted (drow poison) objects
+- Fix: elemental damage from the Hand of Vecna and other sources was suppressing almost all damage if target resisted